September 1276 papal election: Legend about Pope-elect Gregory XI

 According to the later account created probably in the ecclesiastical circles of Piacenza and popularized by Franciscan historians, Cardinal Vicedomino de Vicedomini, bishop of Palestrina and (ostensibly) dean of the College of Cardinals, was elected pope on September 5 and took the name Gregory XI in honour of his uncle Gregory X, but he died within hours of his election, before it could be proclaimed.

 This story, though repeated by some notable authors (incl.
 Lorenzo Cardella, Gaetano Moroni or more recently Francis Burkle-Young) has several weak points.
 The contemporary accounts know nothing about "pope-elect Gregory XI".
 His election has not been recorded by any chronicle, and also Pope John XXI in the bull in which he announced his election makes no reference to this fact.
-On the contrary, he explicitly calls Hadrian V his direct predecessor.
+On the contrary, he explicitly calls Adrian V his direct predecessor.
 Medieval necrology of the Cathedral of Piacenza recorded only: obiit Vicedominus quondam ep.
 Paenestrinus anno 1276 .., without any allusion to his election to the papacy.

 False or at least dubious are also other details of the story.
 Vicedomino ostensibly was elected under the influence of his relative, Cardinal-Bishop of Sabina Giovanni Visconti.
 No such cardinal existed at that time.
 The suburbicarian see of Sabina was occupied by Bertrand de Saint Martin, who is well attested in the curial documents until 1277.
 Also the statement, that Vicedomino was dean of the College (the first in the order of precedence) seems to be inaccurate – on the bulls of Gregory X which contain subscriptions of the cardinals he is always preceded by Pedro Juliani.

 Together, all these facts indicate that the story about pope-elect Gregory XI is rather unlikely to be true.
 Perhaps this is a reminiscence of the candidature of Vicedomino in this election.